python-ffmpegio/python-ffmpegio/README.rst

 * Pure-Python light-weight package interacting with FFmpeg executable found in the system
-* Transcode a media file to another in Python
 * Read, write, filter, and create functions for audio, image, and video data
 * Context-managing `ffmpegio.open` to perform stream read/write operations of video and audio
+* Media readers can output the data in a Numpy array (if Numpy is available) or a plain :code:`bytes` objects in a :code:`dict`.
+The mode of operation can be switched with :code:`ffmpegio.use` function.
-* Automatically detect and convert audio & video formats to and from `numpy.ndarray` properties
+* Automatically detect and convert audio & video formats to and from `numpy.ndarray` attributes
+* Write Matplotlib figures to images or to a video (a simpler interface than Matplotlib's Animation writers).
 * Probe media file information
 * Accepts all FFmpeg options including filter graphs
+* Transcode a media file to another in Python
 * Supports a user callback whenever FFmpeg updates its progress information file (see `-progress` FFmpeg option)
 * `ffconcat` scripter to make the use of `-f concat` demuxer easier